HomeNGN / XAF • Currency

 A major cash crunch occurred in February 2023 when the Nigerian government used a currency note changeover—delivering too few of the new notes into circulation—to attempt to force citizens to use a newly created government-sponsored central bank digital currency.
 This led to extensive street protests.
 WikipediaAbout Central African CFA franc

-The Central African CFA franc is the currency of six independent states in Central Africa: Cameroon, Central African Republic, Chad, Republic of the Congo, Equatorial Guinea and Gabon.
-These six countries had a combined population of 55.2 million in 2020, and a combined GDP of over US$100 billion.
+The Central African CFA franc is the currency used in six independent states in Central Africa: Cameroon, the Central African Republic, Chad, the Republic of the Congo, Equatorial Guinea and Gabon.
+These six countries had a combined population of 55.2 million in 2020, and their total GDP exceeded US$100 billion.